Tampa Bicycle Accident Attorney

-Personal injury attorney Armando Edmiston can get you real results
+Personal injury lawyer Armando Edmiston knows how to get results

 According to recent data, Florida consistently ranks toward the top – if not No. 1 – for the most bicycle accident deaths in the country.
-Our law firm has seen firsthand the serious and potentially fatal injuries a car accident involving someone riding a bike can cause, which is why we always fight to get the highest payout possible for injured bicyclists.
-That way, you can get the medical treatment you need and deserve not just now – but moving forward.
+At Armando Personal Injury Law, we’ve seen firsthand the serious and potentially fatal injuries a car accident involving someone riding a bike can cause.

 Since a bicycle does not offer much in the form of protection, there are numerous injuries you can sustain as a bicyclist in a car vs. bicycle crash.
 While bicyclists face many dangers, some of the most common bicycle accident injuries include: